maswachid57/msw_suricata/README.md

 Environment Variable | Description | Default Value
 --- | --- | ---
-SYNLITE_SURICATA_BEATS_HOST | The IP address on which to listen for Filebeat messages | 0.0.0.0 SYNLITE_SURICATA_BEATS_PORT | The TCP port on which to listen for Filebeat messages | 5044
+MSW_SURICATA_BEATS_HOST | The IP address on which to listen for Filebeat messages | 0.0.0.0 MSW_SURICATA_BEATS_PORT | The TCP port on which to listen for Filebeat messages | 5044

 ### 7. Configure Elasticsearch output